18. Square of a Number

 }

-• The macro SQUARE(x) is replaced by the preprocessor directly as text.
+• The macro SQUARE(x) is expanded by the preprocessor as text

 Loading...